 Settings and Indexing for Search in Outlook

 - Let’s talk about options and indexing.
 As always, with office products, there are some standard application options we should explore.

-- Go to file and select options and then select search.
+- Go to File, select Options, and then select Search.
 Under results, you can define a default folder for the instant search.
-The second option, you can choose to include deleted items when you’re searching in all items.
+The second option is that you can choose to include deleted items when you’re searching for all items.
 Typically, I don’t enable that.
 You can also change the highlight color.
-That’s the color used to highlight the search terms in the results on top.
+That’s the color used to highlight the search terms in the results at the top.

 - We also have indexing options.
 This is an important topic when it comes to search.
 Indexing helps you get faster search results.

-- It’s not just relevant for outlook search, but any search that you’re doing in Windows, essentially indexing is going through your files, your messages and any other content in your PC.
+- It’s not just relevant for Outlook search, but for any search that you’re doing in Windows, essentially indexing is going through your files, your messages and any other content on your PC.
 It’s cataloging the information.

-- There is a lot more on indexing but two important things to remember.
-When we click on indexing options, you will get the current status, make sure that indexing is complete.
-Number two, make sure that outlook is included as part of indexing.
+- There is a lot more on indexing, but there are two important things to remember.
+When we click on indexing options, we will get the current status.
+Make sure that indexing is complete.
+Number two is to make sure that Outlook is included as part of the indexing.
 Under index these locations, you should see Microsoft Outlook.
 If not, choose modify and click to enable it as a last resort.